- Carbon retirement portfolios are a potential solution to the problem of retiring CO2-emitting assets.

 For a more detailed review of this illustrative analysis, please see the Payne Institute's comment on this topic.

-There are several areas to consider further if CRPs are to be realized.
+There are several areas to consider further if carbon retirement portfolios are to be realized.
 First, there must be a broad scope of analysis to help determine a 'reasonable' carbon avoidance bonus – that is, one that is high enough to include enough assets and yet not too high to make it less politically palatable.
 It should also not penalize operators that have already invested in emissions mitigation

 Fourth, the notion of portfolios merits further study.
 As envisioned, any carbon-emitting asset that can be retired to avoid CO2 emissions can be eligible and the CRP is premised on the opportunity for an institutional investor to invest in a portfolio of such assets.
-Yet determining what is practical — how many and how many types of assets a CRP can reasonably and efficiently manage — will inform decisions as to how many different portfolios can be constructed out of one CRP.
+Yet determining what is practical — how many and how many types of assets a CRP can reasonably and efficiently manage — will inform decisions as to how many different portfolios can be constructed out of one carbon retirement portfolio.

 Fifth, procedures for verification of the avoided carbon must be established.
 In principle this is straightforward — for example, both the coal plants and oil and gas wells have a combination of operating history, understanding of geological dynamics (such as production 'type curves' for oil wells) and well-established economic analysis used to support investment decisions.